yarokon/idearium/step-by-step.md

 Open **Query** tab and set date appropriate date range using **startDate** and **endDate**.

 Click **Send** to get a list of all special events in the museum.
 Under Response body you will see a list of all special events.
+Pick one you would like to attend.

 ---